tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 #### Unique identification of Consensus Nodes and Consensus Clients

-In the Tari communication network, each CN or CC makes use of a node id to determine their position in the network.
+In the Tari communication network, each CN or CC makes use of a node ID to determine their position in the network.
-This node id is either assigned based on registration on the Base Layer or can be derived from the CNs or CCs identification public key.
+This node ID is either assigned based on registration on the Base Layer or can be derived from the CNs or CCs identification public key.
-The method used to obtain a node id will either enhance or limit the trustworthiness of that entity when propagating messages through them on the Tari communication network.
+The method used to obtain a node ID will either enhance or limit the trustworthiness of that entity when propagating messages through them on the Tari communication network.
-When performing the broadcasting of data messages or propagating discovery requests, nodes with registration assigned node ids are considered more trustworthy compared to nodes with derived node ids.
+When performing the broadcasting of data messages or propagating discovery requests, nodes with registration assigned node IDs are considered more trustworthy compared to nodes with derived node IDs.

-Obtaining a node id from registration on the Base Layer is important as it will limit the potential of some parties performing [Eclipse attacks](https://eprint.iacr.org/2015/263.pdf) on the network.
+Obtaining a node ID from registration on the Base Layer is important as it will limit the potential of some parties performing [Eclipse attacks](https://eprint.iacr.org/2015/263.pdf) on the network.
 Registration makes it more difficult for [Bad Actor]s to position themselves in ideal patterns on the network to perform disruptive operations and actions.
 In sensitive situations or situations where the Kademlia-style directed propagation of messages are vulnerable, gossip protocol-based broadcasting of messages can be performed as a less efficient, but safer alternative to ensure that the message will successfully reach the rest of the network.

-The recommended method of node id assignment for each Tari communication network entity type are as follows:
+The recommended method of node ID assignment for each Tari communication network entity type are as follows:

 | Entity Type    | Communication Node Type | Node ID Assignment |
 |---             |---                      |---                 |